top of page

 With foraged materials, we will craft simple and effective dip pens, that can be styled to suit many nib types for script or line drawings.

-Suitable for all levels of experience.
+This is a practical workshop suitable for all levels of experience.
 Age 12+

 bottom of page